waiting-for-dev/devise-jwt/README.md

 end
 ```

 > **Important:** You are encouraged to use a secret different than your application `secret_key_base`.
 It is quite possible that some other component of your system is already using it.
 If several components share the same secret key, chances that a vulnerability in one of them has a wider impact increase.
-In rails, generating new secrets is as easy as `bundle exec rake secret`.
+In rails, generating new secrets is as easy as `rails secret`.
 Also, never share your secrets pushing it to a remote repository, you are better off using an environment variable like in the example.

 Currently, HS256 algorithm is the one in use.
 You may configure a matching secret and algorithm name to use a different one (see [ruby-jwt](https://github.com/jwt/ruby-jwt#algorithms-and-usage) to see which are supported):